-Medical Degree, McGill University
+Medical Degree, McGill University; MA, Harvard University

-This book is history of medical vocabulary presented in topical (rather than dictionary form).
-It is written primarily for physicians, biomedical and medical students.
+This book is the history of medical vocabulary presented in topical (rather than dictionary) form.
+It is written primarily for physicians, biomedical, and medical students.
 The purpose is not only to foster the more precise use of the language of medicine by doctors and biomedical scientists, but also to enhance their enjoyment of the vocabulary they use professionally on a daily basis.
-Readers will find that the book contains a wealth of knowledge and provides for some very pleasurable reading. |
+Readers will find that this book contains a wealth of knowledge and provides for some pleasurable reading.

 | ||Chills and Fever: Health and Disease in the Early History of Alaska|

 Papers presented at the World Conference on Infancy as Prevention held in the summer of 1984, Athens, Greece.
-Thirty-seven contributions address prevention, intervention, parent-infant interaction, cognition and education, health and behavior, day care, the impaired child, adoption, and the family.
-Alk. paper.
-Dr. Fortuine, provides an insightful review of early Alaskan history from a unique perspective--the health of its people.
+Thirty-seven contribution address prevention, intervention, parent-infant interaction, cognition and education, health and behavior, day care, the impaired child, adoption, and the family.
+Dr Fortuine provides an insightful review of early Alaskan history from a unique perspective--the health of its people.
 In particular, he addresses the ways in which the European and American settlement of Alaska affected the health and daily lives of Alaska Natives.

-| ||'Must We All Die'?
+| ||'Must We All Die?'
 Alaska's Enduring Struggle with Tuberculosis|

 This book traces the story of tuberculosis in Alaska from prehistoric times to the end of the twentieth century.
-Dr. Fortuine provides a comprehensive account of the disease itself, its impact on Alaskans, the different approaches to its treatment and control over the years, and the people who led the struggle.
+Dr Fortuine provides a comprehensive account of the disease itself, its impact on Alaskans, the different approaches to its treatment and control over the years, and the people who led the struggle.
 Special attention is given to the impact that tuberculosis has had on the Alaska Native people.